Patient education: Urinary incontinence in women (Beyond the Basics)

 ●Have you tried any treatments to reduce leakage?

 Bladder diary — A bladder diary is a record of how much urine you make and how frequently you go.
 You may also be asked to write down how much fluid you drink and how much urine you make and record any leakage and the activities that caused leakage.
 This diary provides useful information about the cause(s) and potential treatment of your leakage.

 Tests — Simple tests may be done during an office visit to determine the type of leakage you are experiencing.
 This may include a cough test, when you are asked to cough while your doctor or nurse watches for urine leakage.

 A urine test (urinalysis and sometimes a urine culture to test for bacteria) is usually done to look for signs of infection or blood in the urine.
 Blood tests may be ordered to measure the kidney function.

 Urodynamic testing — For a urodynamic test, small catheters are placed inside the bladder and vagina (or rectum) to measure how much urine your bladder can hold, what makes you leak urine, and determines if there are problems emptying the bladder.
 This test can be done in the office, and may be recommended if you are planning surgery for urine leakage or if the cause of your leakage is not clear.

 The treatment options for urinary incontinence are discussed in a separate topic review.
-(See "Patient information: Urinary incontinence treatments for women (Beyond the Basics)".)
+(See "Patient education: Urinary incontinence treatments for women (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION